Abdalla-Hiekal/PyramidFileUploader/README.md

 PFU Directory
 -------
-Pyramid File Uplaoder has "Imgs" folder,if you need to move this from Default:'root/PyramidFileUplaoder/"Imgs"' to another directory/Folder simply,, change the value of "imgsUrl"
+Pyramid File Uplaoder has "Imgs" folder,if you want to move  this... you will need to change the value of "imgsUrl" Default:'root/PyramidFileUplaoder/Imgs'

 Example
 -------